 Jan.
 15 – Feb.
 26

 500 years ago, the Bible was translated from Latin into multiple languages so that everyone could read the word of God.
 500 years later, how many of us actually read this holy book and do we still believe it’s applicable to our modern world and lives?
-Our sermon series is honestly addressing the confusing, boring and inspiring aspects of the best-selling book of all time.
+Our sermon series helped address the confusing, boring and inspiring aspects of the best-selling book of all time.

 “The Word Throughout the Word” Bible Display

 The Protestant Reformation created a huge demand for the Bible written in the local languages people spoke and read, rather than in Latin, Hebrew or Greek.
-As Second commemorates the 500th anniversary of the start of the Reformation, we will display Bibles that have become important to some members of Second.
+As Second commemorates the 500th anniversary of the start of the Reformation, we are displaying Bibles that have become important to some members of Second.